The Whitney Awards:

 When will the Whitney Awards be announced?

-The Awards Banquet will be on the last evening of the LDStorymakers Annual Writers Conference, held in the spring.
+The Awards Banquet will be held on the last evening of the Storymakers Annual Writers Conference, held each spring.